cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/2/2020

+Changed the Photo editor and photo automated import over to use the new Photo Generation - resulted in a few changes in the Photo Generation to accommodate needs in the GUI code but was generally smooth.
+The interesting thing about doing this is that even though the base methods were extracted and are now tested (good!) there is still quite a few details to get everything correct in the GUI - I'm sure that the code could always be structured better to minimize concerns but I also suspect that long term some UI Automation testing could pay off - adding it to the todo.

+Fixed a small layout error in the Main Window General Tab.

+Started work on a routine to clean/purge the folder structure - the motivation here is that the older GUI Photo save routines detected and moved folders/files as possible but for simplicity the newer photo routines do not do this so another cleanup strategy is needed.

 7/1/2020